singh-saniya/singh-saniya/README.md

 - 👋 Hi, I’m @singh-saniya
 - 👀 I’m interested in learning as much as possible
 - 🌱 I’m currently learning c language.
-I am in first year of my computer science engineering degree.
+I am in second year of my computer science engineering degree.

 - 📫 How to reach me on instagram @may__grl